-Breakage.-No risk of breakage will be assumed by the bureau.
+Breakage.-No risk of breakage will be assumed by the Bureau.
 All possible care will be taken in handling the apparatus submitted for test, but a certain amount of breakage is unavoidable and must be borne by the owner.

-Address.-Articles should be addressed, "Bureau of Standards, Department of Commerce and Labor, Washington, D.C.;" delays incident to other forms of addresses will thus be avoided.
-Articles delivered in person or by messenger should be left at the office of the bureau, and should be accompanied by a written request for the verification.
+Address.-Articles should be addressed, "Bureau of Standards, Washington, D. C."; delays incident to other forms of addresses will thus be avoided.
+Articles delivered in person or by messenger should be left at the shipping office of the Bureau, and should be accompanied by a written request for the verification.